 - Will the facility allow family to visit or be involved in treatment?

-- Will the staff include you in treatment planning?
+- Will the staff include me in treatment planning?

 - What types of aftercare does the facility support or advocate?